 - Penalized model: Implements an additional cost on the model for making classification mistakes on the minority class during training.
 These penalties bias the model towards the minority class.

-In our dataset, we have less positive examples than negative examples, and we will explore both different metrics and utilizing an oversampling technique, called SMOTE.
+In our dataset, we have fewer positive examples than negative examples, and we will explore both different metrics and utilize an oversampling technique, called SMOTE.

 Let's establish a few basic imports:

 These are basic imports used across the entire notebook, and are usually imported in every data science project.
 The more specific imports from sklearn and other libraries will be brought up when we use them.